jujhars13/birmingham-school-of-code-aws-day/README.md

 **Break for guest lecture**

+**Lecture**
-- Lecture - a career in DevOps
+ - a career in DevOps
+   - DevSecOps principles
+   - Cloud Vs DevOps
-  - What is it that we do
-    - what does our day to day look like
+  - What is it that we do, what does our day to day look like?
-- Learning path
+- DevSecOps Learning path
   - [https://aws.amazon.com/training/path-devops/]()
   - [https://cloudacademy.com/library/devops/learning-paths/]()
   - [https://acloud.guru/learn/aws-technical-essentials]()